top of page

 Tring Tiles

-Reproduction of the "cartoon strip" style of Medieval tiles, found probably in Tring, telling the stories of the childhood adventures of Jesus, according to the Apocraphal Gopsels of Pseudo-Matthew and the Arabic Infancy Gospels.
+What is this all about?
+I have made reproductions of the "cartoon strip" style of Medieval tiles, found probably in Tring, telling the stories of the childhood adventures of Jesus, according to the Apocraphal Gopsels of James, Thomas, Pseudo-Matthew and the Arabic Infancy Gospels.

 Both the stories and the tiles are not well known.
 But they are delightful.
 Jesus gives his teachers some cheek, and when he gets slapped, the teacher "drops dead".
 In fact, so many people "drop dead" and then, after complaints from the villagers, Jesus is pressured into resurrecting them, sometimes with a yank on the ear or a kick up the arse.
 It's just so wonderfully human.